DylanRJohnston/dylanrjohnston.github.io/content/posts/rust-coq-opaque-types.md

 exists t : Type, Trait t
 ```

 Now our goal is `exists t : Type, Trait t`, much like `forall` and `intros`, there exists a tactic for dealing with existentially quantified variables, called `exists`.
-Although unlike intros, which give us new assumptions, `exists` demands that we prove that it exists, it is in some sense the opposite of `forall/intros`, it consumes a Proposition rather than giving us one.
+Although unlike intros, which give us new assumptions, `exists` demands that we prove that a term exists.
+It is in some sense the opposite of `forall/intros`, it consumes a term rather than giving us one.
 Luckily, after examining our assumptions, we can see that our previous `intros` gave us an assumption of kind `type : Type` that matches the kind demanded by the "exists".
 So we can get rid of it with `exists`.

 ```coq
 Theorem test: forall (Trait: Type -> Prop) (Result: Prop),